micmejia/bible-dump/AMPC/Acts/Acts 10.md

-How God anointed _and_ consecrated Jesus of Nazareth with the [Holy] Spirit and with strength _and_ ability _and_ power; how He went about doing good and, [^f]in particular, curing all who were harassed _and_ oppressed by [the power of] the devil, for God was with Him.
+How God anointed _and_ consecrated Jesus of Nazareth with the [Holy] Spirit and with strength _and_ ability _and_ power; how He went about doing good and, in particular, curing all who were harassed _and_ oppressed by [the power of] the devil, for God was with Him.